quirysse/Watch-Covid19/readme.md

 Options.
 -h --help    show this
 -u --update  update database from online source
--o --output FOLDER    specify output folder instead of opening web browser
+-o --output FILE    specify output file instead of opening web browser
--n count --number count number of countries to display [default: 10]
+-n count --number top number of countries to display [default: 10]
 -b start --begin start starting point (first day the number of case/death reach that level) [default: 100]
 -s --speed   plot the progression rate (speed) instead of the cummulative case [default: False]
 -a --acceleration   plot the variation of the progression rate (acceleration) instead of the cummulative case [default: False]
 -c "list" --countries "list" space separared list of  [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2) country code
 -p --population  plot the numbers as a ratio of the country population (by million inhabitants) [default: False]

+## Examples
+'# Display in a web browser the five top countries in term of cummulated number of declared cases'
+'>python covid.py -n 5'

+'# Save in a file speed of declared cases for Spain, France and Italy'
+'>python covid.py -o c:\temp\plot.html -sc "ES FR IT"'

+'# Display in a web browser the number of cases by million inhabitants for the top 10 countries in term of cummulated declared cases.
+Start the curves when the number of cases gets bigger than 500.
+'>python covid.py -pb 500

 ### References
 This depends 2019 Novel Coronavirus COVID-19 (2019-nCoV) [Data Repository by Johns Hopkins CSSE available](https://github.com/CSSEGISandData/COVID-19.git) and the country facts from [REST COUNTRIES](https://restcountries.eu).